geodynamics/aspect/benchmarks/particle_integration_scheme/doc/particle_integration_scheme.md

 :label: eq:flow
 \mathbf{u}_x(t) = 1 + e^t \quad \text{and} \quad \mathbf{u}_y(t) = 1 + e^t.
 ```
-The final position analytic position is represented by {math:numref}`eq:fposition` and the distance between the initial and final position is defined by {math:numref}`eq:fidistance`.
+The final analytic position is represented by {math:numref}`eq:fposition` and the distance between the initial and final position is defined by {math:numref}`eq:fidistance`.

 ```{math}
 :label: eq:fposition